banago/PHPloy/readme.md

 v2.0.0-beta4 (13 Aug 2014)

+* Feature: PHPloy version header more prominent - makes it easier to see where deployments started when scrolling back through long console output
 * Feature: Log deployment size and show on deploy completion
 * Bugfix: phploy would ignore any environments *after* quickmode
 * Bugfix: file upload counter sometimes incorrect